Jason Crowe (basketball): Early years

 Crowe first joined the La Crosse Bobcats of the Continental Basketball Association for the 1999–2000 season, but was released on November 12, 1999.
 For the 2000–01 season, Crowe moved to Serbia to play for Sloga.

-In early 2002, Crowe moved to the Ukraine and signed with BC Kyiv where he spent the rest of the 2001–02 season.
+In early 2002, Crowe moved to Ukraine and signed with BC Kyiv where he spent the rest of the 2001–02 season.
 In 10 games for Kyiv, he averaged 13.4 points, 4.7 rebounds, 5.0 assists and 3.0 steals per game.
 Later that year, in October, Crowe joined the Los Angeles Clippers for their training camp.
 Unfortunately, he did not make the team's final roster and in January 2003, he re-joined BC Kyiv.
 He had another stint with the Clippers in October 2003, but again did not get past training camp.
 In February 2004, he joined the Long Beach Jam of the American Basketball Association.

 Crowe moved to Hungary for the 2004–05 season, originally signing with Klima-Vill Kaposvar SE, but was released by the club prior to the start of the regular season.
 He later joined Szolnoki Olaj in February 2005 and appeared in five games for the club, averaging 9.4 points, 2.6 rebounds, 3.8 assists and 3.8 steals per game.

 Crowe moved to Iran for the 2005–06 season, signing with Petrochimi Bandar Imam on a $30,000 a month contract.
 He later cited that his stint in Iran was his worst experience, stating "There's absolutely no social life [in Iran].
 None.
 I was over there just trying to get through and make it home."
 His wife, Irene, spent the season with him in Iran, but due to the Islamic-ruling government which requires strict clothing cover for women in public, she often did not leave the house for three to four weeks at a time.
 In 36 games for Petrochimi, he averaged 22.3 points per game.